 With cash rates often around $315, including taxes and fees, that's almost a 4¢ per point value.
-If buying Hyatt points at 1.85¢ a piece, a night here would only cost $148—saving over 53% compared to the cash rate.
+If you buy Hyatt points through this promotion, a standard award night here would only cost $148—saving over half compared to the cash rate.

 Book a Private Island in the Caribbean

 My last example is a little hard to believe, so bear with me.
-Late last year, the points and miles community collectively gasped when it was discovered that one of the Small Luxury Hotel properties partnered with Hyatt was an ‘ultra all-inclusive' private island resort called Calala Island.
+In 2019, the points and miles community collectively gasped when it was discovered that one of the Small Luxury Hotel properties partnered with Hyatt was an “ultra all-inclusive” private island resort called Calala Island.

 Located in the ‘NiCaribbean'—off the Caribbean coast of Nicaragua—and hosting a maximum of 8 occupants, this is an authentic private island experience.